abinashgit005/hashnode-backup/clsj1o8c400030al60u7shjd1.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1707748013308/503cc684-ea7b-4c2d-8dc2-a3ed87bff7d7.png align="center")

-sometimes the delimeter is not a space " ".
-At thet moment we can define what delimiter we want to use
+sometimes the delimiter is not a space " ", At that moment we can define what delimiter we want to use
 for example our /etc/passwd file

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1707748247529/53a2cdce-e393-4f3a-b54b-4711467d1512.png align="center")

 Here we can see the : can be delimiter.
 We can define the delimiter like **\-F ':'**

 ```bash
 awk -F':' '{print $6}' /etc/passwd